ChemParse/ChemVista/docs/source/user_guide/gui.rst

 Performance
 ~~~~~~~~~~~

-* Lower resolution for large molecules
+* Lower resolution for large molecules (>100 atoms)
 * Hide objects not currently needed
 * Use "Show Hydrogens: False" for cleaner view
+* For trajectories with many frames, consider using --cycle sparingly

 Quality
 ~~~~~~~